 COMMUNITY OPEN STUDIOS / HACIENDO ARTE CON TODOS

-Focused on creativity and communal participation, visitors of all ages are encouraged to stop by and make something at the art stations arranged on the patio of Gallery 1.
-Education staff and volunteers will be on hand to assist with the creative experience and non-toxic art supplies are provided (please do not bring your own materials).
-Click HERE for additional information
+Join us for the last Community Open Studios of 2019!
+Focused on creativity and communal participation, visitors of all ages are encouraged to stop by and make something at the art stations arranged in the program hub of Gallery 2.
+This month we are taking inspiration from artworks currently on view as well as the holiday season.
+Join us to compose your own winter wonderland scene within a holiday ornament, or take a moment to make a festive card for someone you love.
+Education staff and volunteers will be on hand to assist with the creative experience and non-toxic art supplies are provided (please do not bring your own materials) Click HERE for additional information

 MARCH 9 - DECEMBER 29, 2019

 The works by 40 artists in this exhibition address the world by offering generative visions of transformation and repair through social, physical, and ceremonial relationships.
 Curated by Dan Nadel, this is the first in an ongoing series of exhibitions exploring di Rosa’s remarkable holdings of Northern California art organized by guest curators from beyond the Bay Area.

 FEBRUARY 23 - DECEMBER 29, 2019

 This exhibition marks the artist’s first major institutional survey on the West Coast since 1981 and includes over 100 works of art in ceramic, painting, drawing, and bronze.